-- Describe how applicants and recipients are informed of their right to aid or services in their primary language and the availability of auxiliary aids for applicants and recipients who are hearing or visually impaired and at what points in the service delivery this is done.
-This may include the use of "I speak" cards, posters, videos, etc. (Refer to Pararaph IV.A. above and Section 21-107 for additional guidance.) - 2.
-Describe how, when, and in what languages the CDSS pamphlet, "Your Rights Under California Welfare Programs" (Pub 13) is distributed and explained to applicants/recipients.
-(Section 21-107.22) - 3.
-Describe how this outreach information is disseminated, e.g., bilingual posters and pamphlets, newspaper articles, public service radio and television announcements.
-Describe how this information is made available to all county residents, including individuals who are located in remote areas or who cannot access information during regular business hours, e.g., expanded office hours, mobile offices, etc. Provide dates, location, methods and languages in which outreach has been provided.
-(Refer to paragraph IV.B. above and Section 21-107.24 for additional guidance.)
+- A. Describe how applicants and recipients are informed of their right to aid or services in their primary language and the availability of auxiliary aids for applicants and recipients who are hearing or visually impaired and at what points in the service delivery this is done.
+This may include the use of "I speak" cards, posters, videos, etc. - B. Describe how, when, and in what languages the CDSS pamphlet, "Your Rights Under California Welfare Programs" (Pub 13) is distributed and explained to applicants/recipients. - C. Describe how this outreach information is disseminated, e.g., bilingual posters and pamphlets, newspaper articles, public service radio and television announcements.
+Describe how this information is accessed by any county residents located in remote areas.
+Provide dates, location, methods and languages in which outreach has been provided.